AlistairKeiller/jetson/README.md

-create_image.sh is a script that creates an image for an Nvidia Jetson SBC.
-So far, I have only tested it on a jetson nano B01.

 Flashing an image:
 1. flash the image onto your Jetson's SD card with your favorite flashing software.
 I like Balena Etcher because it has a great UI and will automatically decompress files.